chalmerlowe/bokeh_governance/projectlicense.md

 License
 =======

-pandas is distributed under a 3-clause ("Simplified" or "New") BSD license.
+bokeh is distributed under a 3-clause ("Simplified" or "New") BSD license.

-pandas license
+bokeh license
 ==============

-Copyright (c) 2012-2016, pandas Development Team.
-All rights reserved.

-Copyright (c) 2011-2012, Lambda Foundry, Inc. and pandas Development Team.
+Copyright (c) 2012-2017, bokeh Core Team.
-All rights reserved.

-Copyright (c) 2008-2011 AQR Capital Management, LLC.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without